Muthres-1/Cryptocurrency-Trading-Model/README.md

-# Cryptocurrency Trading Model
+# Trading Model

 ## Overview

-This project implements a cryptocurrency trading model that fetches historical data from the Binance API, calculates key metrics, trains linear regression models for price prediction, and saves the results to Google Sheets.
+This project implements a trading model that fetches historical data from the Binance API, calculates key metrics, trains linear regression models for price prediction, and saves the results to Google Sheets.

 ## Features